 Create PersistentVolume:

-.
+We have deployed an NFS server in storage namespace and it is accessible through a Service named nfs-service.
 Now, we are going to create a PV that uses the NFS server as storage.

 Below is the YAML of the PV that we are going to create,